 So, the absolute worst that can happen is that the judge forces you to pay the debt back.
 This may not be good, depending on your financial situation, but it’s a far cry from being thrown in the slammer.
 You may be ordered to pay, you may even face penalties, they can garnish your wages or tax returns to pay off debt that the court has ruled you owe, you could be forced to sell assets to settle up with your creditor.
 Still, no matter how big the debt is or how irreverent you may be about paying it back, the creditor can’t throw you into any jail, jail system or prison.
 It just can’t happen.

-And as stated above, if any collector tries to argue otherwise and even so much as hints that you can be throw in jail if you don’t pay them, that’s illegal, you can file a complaint.
+And as stated above, if any collector tries to argue otherwise and even so much as hints that you can be thrown in jail if you don’t pay them, that’s illegal, you can file a complaint.

 There are actually only two types of debt that Americans can go to jail for – taxes and child support.